whompyjaw/361_se1_agile_project/README.md

 # 361_se1_agile_project
 We are using Reactjs library to develop our web app.

+## Filing Organization
+- Component files are created as Pascal or Upper Camel Case.
+"Header.js" or probably "ThisComponentName.js"
+- Take a look at the current structure.
+I'm not 100% that this is the best filing approach, but it seems a good idea to create components in their grouping, then we import them into `App.js`

 #### Run App
 `npm start` is used during development to see your changes and such.
 It will auto-load your changes (thank goodness).
 And, It should automatically open the app in your defualt browser.